stuerp/foo_vis_spectrum_analyzer/README.md

 - Improved: Rendering stops when the host window gets minimized instead of the main window to improve behavior in foo_flowin.
 - Improved: Various little useability tweaks and fixes in the Configuration dialog.
 - Changed: Upgraded rendering code from render targets to device contexts.
-- Fixed: Delay between playback and visualization
+- Fixed: Delay between playback and visualization.
+The backbuffer was not initialized.
 -
 You can read the full history [here](docs/History.md).